 There are two ways to make the dough:

-- Put all the ingredients in the mixer and, using the whisk attachment, beat on low speed for 2 minutes.
+- Place all the ingredients in the mixer, using the hook attachment, beat on low speed for 2 minutes.
 Then increase to maximum speed and beat for another 10 minutes.

 - Let the dough rest in a bowl covered with plastic for 30 minutes;

-- Place the flour on a worktop, mix in the salt, sugar and yeast and make a well in the middle.
+- Place the flour on a countertop, mix the salt, sugar, and yeast, and make a well in the center.

 - Knead the dough until it becomes a homogeneous mass.